bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

-Flourishing?
-Welfare of all life? some kind of intro?
-Nested circles mindset?

 I like to say that I am a "Sustainabilitist" — that is, those interested in creating sustainability, in working ever towards the more sustainable!

 We sustainabilitists shall take over where the environmentalists left off, moving from the realm of the environment into all realms; and so we must allow our designs, strategies and methodologies to evolve and adapt to new ideas — accept and deal with a constant state of flux.

+((Flourishing?
+Welfare of all life? some kind of intro?
+Nested circles mindset?))

-## Minor background
+## Quick Background

-I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools… This will mainly be a few casestudies that specifically deal with sustainability, constraint, aesthetics, vernacular … what Sustainable design might "look" like; not just any design...
+I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and even built a few digital tools…

+This talk will be a couple of casestudies that specifically deal with sustainability, constraint, aesthetics, vernacular, reuse, connection … We're going to think about _what Sustainable design might look like_.

+What comes to mind when you hear the phrase “sustainable design?”
+Brown paper?
+Soy Ink?
+Bamboo?
+Reuse?
+Is there a particular aesthetic?
+Is there a particular kind of client?
+Is there a particular product?
+Is there a particular visual trope or look or feel?
+How about a particular message?
+A particular manufacturing process?

 ## The Sustainabilitist Principles